otienodominic/openmrs-esm-ohri/README.md

 ![Building module](BUILDING.png)

-After about 3mins, your build will complete and you can now access the application at `localhost:8080/openmrs/spa`
+After about 5mins, your build will complete and you can now access the application at `localhost:8080/openmrs/spa/login`

 Screen Shot 2021-12-03 at 00.03.52

 ![Build complete](BUILD_COMPLETE.png)

+## Development process

+While running the Dynamic - Development Mode, do changes to the ```/src``` folder, save and wait the below webpack bundling to complete and the changes will reflect in the browser.